 Advisement for the major is available from the Information and Decision Sciences Department

 Information Systems, B.S.
-Network Security Track Curriculum Guide (Suggested 4-Year Plan of Study)
+Enterprise Information Systems Track Curriculum Guide (Suggested 4-Year Plan of Study)

 Information systems majors must choose one or multiple tracks.
 Students who choose the General Track are not allowed pursue additional tracks in the Information and Decision Sciences Department.